Mar 2026

 UK Cap and Floor

 The biggest live scheme is now the UK (40 GWh vs MACSE 10 GWh).
-The British government intends to purchase 2.7-7.7 GW of LDES (minimum 8 hours), coming online in 2030, typically with 25 year contracts.
-This volume will be selected from nearly 30 GW or pre-screened projects.
-Li-ion dominates the shortlist: 70% of capacity (in the low technology risk category called Track 1), with some pumped storage and flow batteries (see chart below).
-‘Diversity of technologies’ and remaining ‘technology-neutral’ are nominal priorities, but the fact is that only Li-ion gets reliably built in this time.
+The British government intends to purchase 2.7-7.7 GW of LDES (minimum 8 hours), coming online in 2030, typically with 25 year cap-and-floor contracts.
+These will be selected from nearly 30 GW of pre-screened projects (implyin.
+Ofgem aims to honour ‘technology-neutral’, and ‘diversity of technologies’, but the fact is that only Li-ion gets reliably built in this time, so Li-ion dominates the shortlist: 70% of capacity.

 Startling context

-Work though the implications of this, and the capex maths is startling.
-A volumetric mid point of Ofgem’s volume target is 5 GW: at least 40 GWh at 8 hrs.
-If each MW costs £1.5m at 8 MWh (£190k/MW), then midcase volumes imply at least £7.5bn of investment.
+Work the maths on this, and the capex is startling.
+A volumetric mid point of Ofgem’s target is 5 GW: at least 40 GWh at 8 hrs.
+If each MW costs £1.5m at 8 hours (£190k/MWh), then mid-case volumes imply at least £7.5bn of investment.
 This spending is concentrated in three years: 2027-29.
 That is £2.5bn p.a – an astonishing sum, with serious implications.
 For context, Opus estimates this exceeds the UK’s total annual grid scale BESS investment in 2023, or even 2024.

 Project Finance

-Project Finance should cover a high shares of capital costs for LDES, rendering it significantly less equity intensive than shorter duration BESS, but the point stands: this is a material opportunity for grid infrastructure investors, and a material demand on UK supply chains.
+Project Finance will fund a higher share of capital costs for LDES, rendering it significantly less equity intensive than shorter duration BESS, but the point stands: this is a material opportunity for grid infrastructure investors, and a material demand on UK supply chains.

 Timings

-Ofgem’s initial decisions on selected projects are due soon (this month), with final awards due in “summer”.
-Fortunes are unlikely to be made by betting on regulatory timetables being met, but we should anticipate frenetic Q3 activity as successful bidders rush to deliver this £2.5bn pa of investment (financing, supply chain, EPC) to get projects online before 2030 and ahead of 3 year transformer delivery times.
+Ofgem’s initial decisions on selected projects are due in April, with final awards due in “summer”.
+Few fortunes are made by betting on UK regulatory timetables being met, but we anticipate imminent activity as successful bidders rush to deliver £2.5bn pa of investment (financing, supply chain, EPC) to get projects online before 2030 and ahead of 3 year transformer delivery times.

 Impacts

-This scale of investment will strain supply chains, impacting availability, cost and timelines from project financiers, transformer OEMs, BoP contractors, EPCs, ICPs and DNO TPWs [third party works].
+Typically with a gold rush, the money is made selling ‘picks and shovels’, and this scale of investment may strain supply chains, impacting availability, cost and timelines from project financiers, transformer OEMs, BoP contractors, EPCs, ICPs and DNO TPWs [third party works].
 Current 3 year lead times for transformers will ensure many capital formation transactions are accelerated into 2027.

 Worse, this large 40 GWh LDES deployment rush coincides with the imminent surge in shorter duration BESS deployment from TMO-4 Gate 2 delayed short-duration BESS assets.
 This is a potent cocktail for market tightness, cost pressures, and heightened execution risks.
-In some regions, notably Scotland, which has a high concentration of LDES, may see concentrated local effects.
+Some regions, notably Scotland which has a high concentration of LDES, may see concentrated local effects.
+There is general confidence the supply chain can handle this demand, but it’s a challenge.

-Even assumping zero delivery and capex impacts, LDES will impact returns.
+Even assuming zero delivery and capex impacts, LDES will impact BESS returns.
 Zenobe argues that “by allowing subsidised LDES assets to compete directly with unsubsidised BESS in markets like balancing, response and capacity, the [LDES] policy could distort pricing and bidding behaviour, reducing the competitiveness of battery storage”.
 This is not wrong.
 40 GWh of LDES assets will need to compete in the same arbitrage and ancillary revenue stacks, potentially depressing returns.
-LCP estimate LDES awards will knock 200 bps from BESS returns, creating a five year UK BESS investment freeze.
+LCP estimate LDES awards will knock 200 bps from BESS returns, creating a five year UK BESS investment hiatus from 2030.
+Other consultants see greater separation in the markets in which they compete, concluding the impact will be half that, but it will materialise.

 These concerns are not endemic to LDES, they are a bug in British implementation.
-Returning to the expected winners of LDES cap and floor contracts, we can’t yet know how attractive these returns will prove.
-Nor do we know which projects will be awarded, but the published shortlist reveals which LDES developers dominate.
-The charge is being led by NatPower (9.5 GW across 10 projects), DIF’s Field (1.6 GW across 5 projects), and Innova (1.6 GW across 4 projects).
-These could exceed current funding capability: so anticipate asset M&A as well as equity rounds following the final awards.
+We can’t yet know how attractive UK cap and floor contracts will prove.
+Nor do we know which projects will be awarded, but the published shortlist reveals the charge is being led by NatPower (9.5 GW across 10 projects), DIF’s Field (1.6 GW across 5 projects), and Innova (1.6 GW across 4 projects).
+Contract wins could exceed current funding capability: so anticipate asset M&A as well as equity rounds following the final awards.

 A European phenomenon

 Like BESS and syncons, the LDES opportunity too should spill out across Europe, and implementation there may be smoother.
 Italy used MACSE to deliver LDES.
-Ireland has started too (200 MW or 4 hour duration), and we expect others to follow.
-There are three reasons:
+Ireland has started too (200 MW of 4 hour duration), and others will follow, for three reasons:

 Conclusions

-Planned UK LDES contract awards in the next 4-12 weeks will concentrate minds on LDES’ rewards, but also the risks.
+Imminent UK LDES contract awards in the next 4-12 weeks will concentrate minds on LDES’ rewards, but also the risks.
 The scale of implied investment in the UK is being overlooked: it dwarfs recent UK BESS investment.
 It may pose a significant opportunity for winners, and for the BESS supply chain, but it brings risks, for LDES winners and for planned Gate 2 projects: 1) to timelines, 2) to their actual capex costs and achieved returns, 3) to broader project finance availability, and 4) to post 2030 revenues.
+It is currently a form of contracting Li-ion and pumped storage, but this may change as durations extend.

 Stay tuned.